Constant Contact: History

 The company was founded as Roving Software in 1995, taking its present name in 2004.

 In May 2008, Constant Contact's first acquisition was e2M Systems, an Event Management System for workshops, seminars and conferences of all sizes.

 In May 2010, Constant Contact acquired NutshellMail, a free tool that lets users monitor their social media accounts from their email.
 As reported by Mashable.com, Constant Contact recently released other social media features, such as Social Stats, which lets users see how often their emails or events have been shared on social media platforms.

 On February 16, 2011, Constant Contact acquired social CRM start-up Bantam Live.

 In 2012, Constant Contact acquired two companies.
 On January 19, they announced the acquisition of CardStar, a mobile loyalty application.
 On June 13, they also acquired digital storefront provider SinglePlatform for approximately $65 million.

 In April 2014, Constant Contact announced the launch of Toolkit, an all-in-one online marketing platform that integrates multi-channel marketing options - including email, social, mobile, and Web – to drive customer campaigns of all types.
 The toolkit offers 15 different campaign types along with real-time reporting metrics.
-2014 also saw the launch of Constant Contact's Small Business Innovation Program, an accelerator designed to help entrepreneurs and startups creating products and services for small businesses.
+2014 also saw the launch of Constant Contact's Small Business Innovation Program, an accelerator designed to help entrepreneurs and startups create products and services for small businesses.
 The program is hosted in the company's 30,000 square foot InnoLoft office space, located in the Waltham, MA headquarters.

 In November 2015, Constant Contact was acquired for $1.1 billion by Endurance International.